icapps/flutter-custom-image-crop/README.md

 ### backgroundColor
 The color behind the image.
 This color will also be used when there are gaps/empty space after the cropping

-### path
-`Path path(double cropWidth, double width, double height)`

-A function that overrides the cropping path.
-Leave empty/null if you want to use a shape.

 ### shape
 path must be null